Hakuba Ski Resorts

 Activities

-Hakuba Japan has a good range of non-skiing activities that provide a great insight into traditional Japanese culture, both locally and in surrounding areas.
+Hakuba Japan has some non-skiing activities that provide a great insight into traditional Japanese culture, both locally and in surrounding areas.
 Soak in an onsen (see the Hakuba activities page for options), dress up in a kimono, visit Japanese temples or castles, or visit the famous Japanese snow monkeys.

 Hakuba Ski Tours